Categories: Scholarships

 • Keep your hands henna-free for your appointment.

-• Let temporary injuries, cuts, cracks on your fingers heal before giving your biometrics.
+• Let temporary injuries, cuts, and cracks on your fingers heal before giving your biometrics.

-• Avoid wearing light color clothing or head gear.
+• Avoid wearing light-colored clothing or head gear.
 Wear bright colors instead.

 • Head gear is allowed for religious purposes only.
 However, when you have your photo taken, your whole face must be clearly visible.